Optimizing Is Not Wrong. But When's Enough?

 Read Time: 2-Minute Read

 Under pressure, most of us reach for the same thing: optimize harder.
 More discipline.
 That's not wrong.
-It's just never finished.
+It just has limits.

 I have a client who is an optimization machine.
+His team counts on it.
 He's known for it.
-He gets promoted for it.
+He's been promoted for it.

 What it's costing him built up slowly.
 It was invisible, until it wasn't.